Financial Planning for the Holidays

 Financial Clarity and Giving to Charity

 Having clarity is can give you confidence to do financial planning for the holidays (or anytime of year).
 While other family members are oftentimes the recipients of those holiday gifts, there’s no doubt that there are many other people and causes worth supporting as well.
-There are creative ways with the change in the tax code that Barber Financial Group CERTIFIED FINANCIAL PLANNER™ Professionals can help people with bunching on their gifting.
+There are creative ways with the change in the tax code that Modern Wealth Management CERTIFIED FINANCIAL PLANNER™ Professionals can help people with bunching on their gifting.

 “They can let the charities know that they’re going to give bigger chunks every to two or three years.
 That way you can get a tax advantage and still give to the charity,” Barber said.
 “You can’t give like that unless you’ve built that gifting into your overall plan so that you know that those larger gifts aren’t going to impact your ability to do the things that are important to you.”

-Some of Barber Financial Group’s clients have specific charities that are near and dear to their hearts.
+Some of Modern Wealth Management’s clients have specific charities that are near and dear to their hearts.
 One of Jones’s clients is a retired Marine who is very passionate about supporting Toys for Tots.

 “The holidays are important for families who don’t have the resources to provide a good Christmas for their kids.
 With my client being older than 70.5, he’s done the Qualified Charitable Distributions out of his qualified accounts,” Jones said.
 “That is something he’s doing to help satisfy that Required Minimum Distribution that he’s going to need to take.
 The money is going to a 501(c)(3) charity.
 They’re getting it and they’re doing good things with the money.
 It’s a win-win situation for both involved.”